vvvvvvss/CLCY/README.md

 3. **Network Layer**: Routes data by breaking it into packets and finding optimal paths across networks using IP addresses.

 4. **Transport Layer**: Segments data for transmission and reassembles it on arrival.
 It handles flow and error control to ensure accurate delivery.
+It controls the amount of data transmitted. it helps in error control, it performs the automatic repeat request.
+Protocols of this layer are TCP(Transmission Control Protocol) and UDP(User Datagram Protocol).

 5. **Session Layer**: Opens, manages, and closes communication sessions between devices, enabling checkpointing to resume interrupted data transfers.
+Authentications and authorization occurs in this layer.
+Session layer keeps a track of downloaded files.
+These files are recieved in form of data packets.

 6. **Presentation Layer**: Prepares data for the application layer by encoding, encrypting, and compressing it for secure and compatible transmission.

 7. **Application Layer**: Interfaces with user applications like browsers and email, using protocols like HTTP, FTP, SMTP, and DNS for data exchange.
+It is used by network applications.
+File transfer - FTP, Web surfing - HTTP/S, Email - SMTP.